-But we had a laugh about it all, and because Rupert took it all in such great stride I happily accepted a third date.
+But we laughed about it all, and because Rupert took it all in such great stride I happily accepted the third date.
 After all, the conversation was much better and he took the perceived humiliation of the evening in great stride.

 When we watched the last movie, I thought to myself how I actually was excited about a fourth date.
 And I even said as much when I got up and said that it was time for me to leave.
 After all, I had an early class the following morning.